 Rationale: The “turtle sign” occurs when the infant’s head suddenly retracts back against the mother’s perineum after emerging from the vagina, resembling a turtle pulling its head back into its shell.
 This head retraction is caused by the infant’s anterior shoulder being caught on the back of the maternal pubic bone (shoulder dystocia), preventing delivery of the remainder of the infant.
 Cephalopelvic disproportion occurs when the head is too large to fit through the client’s pelvis.
 Fetal descent ceases, and infant’s head would not emerge.
 Persistent occiput posterior results in prolonged pushing; however, once the head is born, the remainder of the birth occurs without difficulty.
 A cord prolapse occurs when the umbilical cord enters the cervix before the fetal presenting part and is considered a medical emergency.

-- B. Palpate the client’s abdomen.
+- B. Edema in the hands

 Correct Answer: D